AjayKarthekeyan/PhonePe_Pulse/README.md

 MySQL database and fetch the data into a Pandas dataframe.
 Use the data in the dataframe to update the dashboard dynamically.

+7. Deployment: Ensure the solution is secure, efficient, and user-friendly.
+Test the solution thoroughly and deploy the dashboard publicly, making it accessible to users.

+This approach leverages the power of Python and its numerous libraries to extract, transform, and analyze data, and to create a user-friendly dashboard for visualizing the insights obtained from the data.

 ## file Information
 The images folder have all the pics and videos for this project and all the images and videos I took from PhonePe website.